Bilinear embedding for Schr\"odinger-type operators with complex coefficients: Introduction and the statement of the main result

 Denote by $\cA_p(\Omega)$ the class of all $p$-elliptic matrix functions on $\Omega$.
 It is known, see \cite{CD-DivForm}, that $\mn{\cA_p(\Omega)}{p\in[2,\infty)}$ is a decreasing chain of matrix classes such that

 Since we will be dealing with pairs of matrices, it is useful to introduce further notation, as in \cite{CD-DivForm, CD-Mixed}:

-Recently, Dindo\v s and Pipher \cite{DiPi} showed that \eqref{eq: Sparky 21} bears deep connections with the regularity theory of elliptic PDE.
-They found a sharp condition which permits proving reverse H\"older inequalities for weak solutions of $L^{A}$ with complex $A$.
-It turned out that their condition was precisely a reformulation of $p$-ellipticity \eqref{eq: Sparky 21}.
+While the present authors were preparing \cite{CD-DivForm}, M. Dindo\v{s} and J. Pipher were working on their own article \cite{DiPi}.
+They found a sharp condition, see \cite[(1.3)]{DiPi}, which implies reverse H\"older inequalities for weak solutions of elliptic operators in divergence form with complex coefficients.
+It turned out that the condition of theirs, devised independently of \cite{CD-DivForm}, namely, as a strengthening of \cite[(2.25)]{CM}, was exactly equivalent to \eqref{eq: Sparky 21}.
+The same authors have since then been successfully continuing their line of exploration of $p$-ellipticity in PDEs; see their recent papers \cite{DiPi20, DiLiPi20}.

-Another condition, similar to \eqref{eq: Sparky 21} yet weaker, was formulated in a different manner by Cialdea and Maz'ya in \cite[(2.25)]{CM}.
-See \cite[Remark 5.14]{CD-DivForm}.
-It was a result of their study of a condition on sesquilinear forms known as $L^{p}$-dissipativity.
-We arrived in \cite{CD-DivForm} at the $p$-ellipticity, and thus also at \cite[(2.25)]{CM}, from a different direction (bilinear embeddings and generalized convexity of power functions).
-See \cite[Remark 5.9]{CD-DivForm} for explanation.